Automated Reprocessing for Ultrasound Probes

 Introducing Automated Disinfection Systems for Ultrasound Transducers

 With the steady growth of ultrasound combined with an increasing awareness of infection control practices, medical device manufacturers have recently developed automated reprocessors for ultrasound transducers.
-Automated disinfection systems help to standardize disinfection processes, improve staff workflow, and meet compliance standards – the sum of which improve patient and staff safety.
+Automated disinfection systems help to standardize disinfection processes, improve staff workflow, and meet compliance standards - the sum of which improves patient and staff safety.

 Following proper reprocessing procedures is a significant challenge.
 When The Joint Commission released its 2016 annual summary of the "Top 10 Challenging Standards" ambulatory health care accredited organizations experienced in 2016, coming in No. 1 was standard IC.02.02.01: "The organization reduces the risk of infections associated with medical equipment, devices, and supplies."

 Non-compliance with this standard is most likely due to shortcomings in reprocessing, says Phenelle Segal, RN, CIC, FAPIC , president and founder of Infection Control Consulting Services, a national consulting firm based in Delray Beach, Fla.